Temple tank: Kalyani

 Kalyani, also called pushkarani, are ancient Hindu stepped bathing wells.

 These wells were typically built near Hindu temples to accommodate bathing and cleansing activities before prayer.
 They are also used for immersion of Ganesha idols during Ganesha Chaturthi.

-Sarovar
+Sikhism

 In Sikhism, temple tanks are called sarovar (Punjabi: ਸਰੋਵਰ sarōvara).
+They are also known as talab.
+The largest of all Sarovars is at Gurdwara Sri Tarn Taran Sahib.